YadamVinay369/CVE_Client/README.md

 - Customize records per page.
 - Filter the CVEs based on published year, baseScore, Lastmodified within certain number of days
 - Filter with single condition as well as multiple conditions at the same time.
+- Sort the records based on published year or lastModified year.

 ## Run the client